-• The need to recruit learners from local authorities and schools, most of whom are suffering serious funding shortages and the unforeseen effects of the coronavirus pandemic.
+- The need to recruit learners from local authorities and schools, most of whom are suffering serious funding shortages. - Although the school has settled well in the temporary provision, there is uncertainty around the final building project.

 RESERVES POLICY

 The policy of the Governors is to maintain a level of reserves that will be adequate to provide a stable base for the continuing operation of the Academy whilst ensuring that excessive funds are not accumulated.